 OR ≥ 90

-Patients with a Documented Reason for not Screening or Follow-Up Plan for High Blood Pressure (Denominator Exception) –
+Patients with a Documented Reason for not Screening or no Follow-Up Plan for High Blood Pressure (Denominator Exception) –

 Performance Met: Normal blood pressure reading documented, follow-up not required (G8783)